numalariamodeling/hbhi-nigeria-publication-2021/README.md

 ### Prerequisites

 Install Python 3.6 and dtk-tools following the instructions [here](http://institutefordiseasemodeling.github.io/dtk-tools/gettingstarted.html.
-DTK-tools are a set of generic modules created for configuring disease and vector-related simulations, and intervention campaigns.
+DTK-tools are a set of generic modules created for configuring disease and vector-related simulations, and intervention campaigns in EMOD.

 DTK-tools malaria package is also required as it contains module specific for modeling malaria.
 Installation instructions can be found [here](https://github.com/aouedraogo/dtk-tools-malaria).